isabellavjs/trybe_exercises/Front-end/section-6/day-6.5/README.md

 - Increase the font size;
 - Decrease the h1 font size;
 - Increase the spacing between figures;
-- Add margin to the page
+- Add margin to the page;
-- Add a new breakpoint at 900px (min-width = 900px)
+- Add a new breakpoint at 900px (min-width = 900px), with specific styles (margin, images in column, background color);
+- Add a new breakpoint for large screens using min-width.

+2. Task 2? add three different layouts to the page
+- mobile
+- tablet
+- large screens